digital-asset/ex-models/auction/README.md

 # Dutch Auction

 ## Overview
-This project demonstrates how embedding DAML contracts can be used to prevent information leakage during multip-party transactions.
+This project demonstrates how embedding DAML contracts can be used to prevent information leakage during multi-party transactions.
 The alternative is to use the [multi-party agreement protocol](https://docs.daml.com/daml/patterns/multiparty-agreement.html); however this reveals the identity of parties involved.
 This example is a simplified version of auctions [used for IPOs](https://en.wikipedia.org/wiki/Dutch_auction#Public_offerings).
 You can see a more elaborate example in [bond issuance](https://github.com/digital-asset/ex-bond-issuance).

 ## Workflow